|

 This title also appears in Lixing Yuanya (1618), but this uses standard tuning and has a different melody.
 The variants can be seen as evidence that the piece was indeed played during this period.

 The SQMP third edition and the nearly identical version in Fengxuan Xuanpin (1539) both add punctuation.
-Xilutang Qintong, which calls it Jin Wei, 4 with Huo Lin as an alternate title, is slightly different, and calls the mode nanlü.
-The number of characters in lyrics for the Chongxiu Zhenchuan Qinpu version allows them to be paired to the tablature for SQMP.5
+Xilutang Qintong, which calls it Jin Wei, 5 with Huo Lin as an alternate title, is slightly different, and calls the mode nanlü.
+The number of characters in lyrics for the Chongxiu Zhenchuan Qinpu version allows them to be paired to the tablature for SQMP.6

 Lord Chu Shang originally thinks the animal is unlucky because the appearance of strange animals was generally considered unlucky.
-However, in Chinese society unicorns are generally considered good luck, so when he finds out it is a unicorn he has it brought home; presumably he does not accept Confucius' opinion that the fact that the unicorn was wounded makes this an unlucky omen.
-In fact it is not clear from the story whether the unicorn appeared wounded to show the times were unlucky, or the times were unlucky and so the unicorn was wounded.
+However, in Chinese society qilin are generally considered good luck, so when he finds out that this strange beast has been identified as such he has it brought home; presumably he does not accept Confucius' opinion that the fact that the qilin had been wounded makes this an unlucky omen.
+In fact it is not clear from the story whether the qilin appeared wounded to show the times were unlucky, or whether the times were unlucky and so the qilin was wounded.

 The earliest version of the story occurs near the end of Zuo Zhuan, a history attributed to Confucius himself.
 Confucius had recently been rejected in his efforts to gain employment in the six countries he visited (the theme of #32 Yi Lan is related to this).
 Now with this new evidence that the times were bad, he is said to have stopped writing the history (the book continues for 12 more years, but with little information).